Dev-123-win/anyvid/PROJECT_SUMMARY.md

 ## 7. Gradle 8+ / Modern AGP Compatibility

 - **Build Stability**: Reverted to the traditional `allprojects` repository management in `android/build.gradle.kts`.
-Updated `youtubedl-android` coordinates to use the new `io.github.junkfood02` group ID, ensuring compatibility with Maven Central and resolving JitPack resolution errors.
+Updated `youtubedl-android` coordinates to the new `io.github.junkfood02` group ID.
+- **Binary Extraction Fixed**: Added `doNotStrip` rules for `libpython` and `libffmpeg` to prevent `llvm-strip` errors during build.
+- **Initialization Fixed**: Moved `YoutubeDL` and `FFmpeg` initialization to a background thread to prevent blocking the UI/Splash screen during app startup.
+- **API Migration**: Adjusted `MainActivity.kt` to accommodate API changes in the new group:
+    - Relocated `FFmpeg` package from `...youtubedl_android.ffmpeg` to `com.yausername.ffmpeg`.
+    - Renamed `VideoFormat` field usage to `fileSize` for maximum compatibility with the updated library.
+    - Improved Kotlin type inference in format filtering logic to ensure strict comparability.
 - **Kotlin DSL Fixes**: Updated `minifyEnabled` to `isMinifyEnabled` as required by newer Gradle Kotlin DSL versions.

 ---